Guiding Beliefs & Values - Oakland Literacy Coalition

 Allowing children to become powerful advocates for themselves, their communities, and their world.

 Families want what’s best for their children and have many different assets.
 Families deserve strong allies to support their children’s learning.

 With strong instruction, caring adults, and opportunities that affirm who they are and respond to their needs.

 And how we work in authentic and sustained partnership as a community.

 And rooted in our core values:

 All students and families deserve the support they need to learn and access their civil right to literacy.
-We center the needs of students who are furthest from power and opportunity.
+We center the needs of students from historically marginalized communities.